 There is a strong argument to create a single revenue operations team that includes sales operations, marketing operations and customer operations.
 This strategy includes looking beyond the sales function to include collaboration with other areas of the business to mutually benefit one another.

 The Future Of Sales Leadership

-Gartner, in its “The Future of Sales” report (download here) has some fascinating predictions and observations for sales leaders looking to 2021 and beyond.
+Gartner, in its “The Future of Sales” report (download here) has some fascinating predictions and observations for sales leaders.
 Among these:

 - The future of sales is adaptive: including the convergence of hyperautomation, digital scalability and artificial intelligence

 - 60% of B2B sales organizations will transition from experience- and intuition-based selling to data-driven selling, merging their sales process, applications, data and analytics into a single operational practice

 - Over the next five years, the number of digital interactions between buyers and suppliers will skyrocket

 - Customers will increasingly reward a rich virtual buying experiences

 Based on these observations, Gartner outlines 4 key actions for sales leaders to take: